—Thursday, April 26, 2012—

 Once out of the bathroom, Lata suggested that we walk down to the LIC waterfront.
 I thought it was a great idea as I had never been down there, and we were close by.

 We walked the short distance to Gantry Plaza State Park and she told me more about her ex-boyfriend.
 They had broken up only a couple months earlier and it was still very fresh for her.
 That was why she had recently moved, actually, since she had been living with him.
 Wow.
 I hadn’t realized the magnitude of it when she originally mentioned him.
 He was her first serious boyfriend and she felt a bit distraught after losing him.
 I could relate.
-I remembered when my high school girlfriend and I broke up after five years together.
+I remembered when my first girlfriend and I broke up after five years together.
 It was difficult to know what to do or how to operate.

 That whole situation was actually how she found herself on Craigslist, looking for romance.
 They had agreed to see other people and she went online so that she wouldn’t start a relationship within their group of friends.
 I asked if she was on other traditional dating sites but she wasn’t because she feared that people she knew would find her on there.
 She wanted the experience to be low-risk and to cast only a temporary net.